zenml-io/zenml/docs/book/guidelines/migration-zero-twenty.md

 - enable_mlflow deprecated
 - enable_wandb deprecated

-# 🐞 Reporting Bugs

-We should come up with a mechanism to report bugs.
-Suggestions:

-- Open up a Slack Channel
-- Open up a GitHub issue in ZenML and ZenML dashboard repositories

 # 📡Future Changes

 While this rehaul is big and will break previous releases, we do have some more work left to do.
-We expect this to be the last big rehaul of ZenML before our 1.0.0 release, but no other release will be so hard breaking as this one.
+Howeverm we also expect this to be the last big rehaul of ZenML before our 1.0.0 release, and no other release will be so hard breaking as this one.
 Currently planned future breaking changes are:

-- Following the metadata store, the secret manager stack component will move out of the stack.
+- Following the metadata store, the secret manager stack component might move out of the stack.
 - ZenML `StepContext` might be deprecated

+# 🐞 Reporting Bugs

+While we have tried our best to document everything that has changed, we realize that mistakes can be made and smaller changes overlooked.
+If this is the case, or you encounter a bug at any time, the ZenML core team and community are available around the clock on the growing [Slack community](https://zenml.io/slack-invite).

+For bug reports, please also consider submitting a [GitHub Issue](https://github.com/zenml-io/zenml/issues/new/choose).

+Lastly, if the new changes have left you desiring a feature, then consider adding it to our [public feature voting board](https://zenml.io/discussion).
+Before doing so, do check what is already on there and consider upvoting the features you desire the most.

 # 💾 The New Way (CLI Command Cheat Sheet)